 The final touches involved winding ivy and fairy lights around the rustic centre pillars in the barn.

-Learn professional flower arranging in our summer 2011 flower schools.
+Learn professional flower arranging in Reading Berkshire with our interactive Flower School

 We are actually in love with this bridal bouquet we created this week!
 As much as we love roses, its so lovely to play with hedgerow texture, allowing us to create this gorgeous relaxed country bridal bouquet - designed to feel as if it has been gathered from the meadow on the way to the church.
 Filled to the brim with ammi majus and daucus carota, flowering clematis, scented eucalyptus and secured with an antique lace trim, this bouquet is perfect for a country inspired bride.